Excel IF Function Explained

 - <> Less than or greater than

 Now practice.
-Copy and paste the formulas used in these examples into your workbooks to practice, or download the spreadsheet used in the example above.
+Copy and paste the formulas used in these examples into your workbooks to practice, or right-click this link and choose Save As (or equivalent for your browser) to download the spreadsheet used in the example above.

 Want More Excel Formulas